Dynamical properties of quantum many-body systems with long range interactions

 {\it Discussions.---} With the unbiased large-scale QMC simulations and SWT analysis, we systematically investigate the dynamical properties of 2D spin-1/2 Heisenberg model with LR interactions.
 We find in contrast to the well accepted low-energy customs such as Hohenberg-Mermin-Wagner theorem and gapless Goldstone mode, the LR quantum many-body systems offer richer tunability and exhibit new phenomena.
-As the interaction exponent $\alpha$ varies, the Goldstone modes can be strongly modified, in that they can be either distorted (in the anomalous Goldstone regime), or even be gapped via a generalized Higgs mechanism.
+As the interaction exponent $\alpha$ varies, the Goldstone modes can be strongly modified, in that they can be either distorted (in the anomalous Goldstone regime), or even be gapped via a generalized Higgs mechanism. {We also find explicit case where the gapped excitation exists even when the Hamiltonian is extensive. }

-Most remarkably, these dynamical properties have immediate relevance to the ongoing experiments with ultracold atom arrays and quantum moir\'e materials.
+These dynamical properties have immediate relevance to the ongoing experiments with ultracold atom arrays and quantum moir\'e materials.
 For example, the long-range Coulomb interaction in quantum moir\'e systems can be easily tuned by varying dielectric environment, electrostatic gating and twisting angles, and in this way observed thermodynamical and dynamical properties (such as switching between gapped and gapless spectra)~\cite{linExciton2022,panThermodynamic2022,zhangSuperconductivity2022,zhangQuantum2022,stepanovCompeting2021,kerelskyMaximized2019} can be identified with different LR interaction types and regimes, when compared unbiased results such as ours.
 Similar tunability can also be realised in dressed Rydberg atom arrays whose interaction can be modified~\cite{Rydberg_dress}, one can then compare different responses from experiments with our results to identify the LR interaction and the novel phases.